r4victor/brtlx/topics/tools_and_other_software/docker.md

 [Play with Docker](https://labs.play-with-docker.com)
-free • resource • by Marcos Nils, Jonathan Leibiusky This website gives you an Alpine Linux VM in your browser, where you can build and run Docker containers.
+free • resource • by Marcos Nils, Jonathan Leibiusky This website provides you with an Alpine Linux VM in your browser that you can use to build and run Docker containers.

 [Play with Docker Classroom](https://training.play-with-docker.com) free • course • series